2040 Transportation Master Plan

 Public Feedback Phase 3: Draft Recommendations

-Proposed recommendations for the 2040 Transportation Master Plan (TMP) are now available for the public to review.
-Arapahoe County is seeking input from the public to ensure the recommendations and proposed transportation and mobility investment priorities accurately reflect the values and needs of those who live, work, visit and recreate in the County.
+Recommendations for the 2040 Transportation Master Plan (TMP) are now available for the public to review.
+Arapahoe County sought input from the public to ensure the recommendations and proposed transportation and mobility investment priorities accurately reflect the values and needs of those who live, work, visit and recreate in the County.

-The county is asking the public to weigh in on proposed recommendations for road improvements, new roadway connections, bike and pedestrian projects, traffic operational improvements and public transit.
+The county asked the public to weigh in on proposed recommendations for road improvements, new roadway connections, bike and pedestrian projects, traffic operational improvements and public transit.

-Input on the draft recommendations and investment priorities will be collected through Aug.
-11. The feedback will form priorities and help create a more thoughtful TMP.
+Input on the recommendations and investment priorities were collected through Aug.
+11. The feedback helped form priorities and create a more thoughtful TMP.
 The county’s goal is to have a plan that not only meets the needs of the county’s growing communities, but also creates a more resilient and responsive transportation system.

-It is anticipated that the complete 2040 Transportation Master Plan will be available for public review in late summer and adopted by the Board of County Commissioners in Fall 2021.
-If you would like to receive periodic updates about the project, email email@example.com with SUBSCRIBE in the subject line.
+It is anticipated the complete 2040 Transportation Master Plan will be available for public review and adopted by the Board of County Commissioners in Fall 2021.
+If you would like to receive periodic updates about the project, email firstname.lastname@example.org with SUBSCRIBE in the subject line.

 What we Learned in Phase 2